Picking Your Medical School

-You’ve studied hard, you’ve taken all of your pre-requisite courses, you rocked the MCAT, and you’ve successfully gained important clinical experience.
-Now you have reached the moment when you have to figure out where you are going to submit your medical school applications.
+You’ve studied hard, you’ve taken all of your prerequisite courses, you rocked the MCAT, and you’ve successfully gained important shadowing and clinical experience.
+Now you've reached the moment when you have to figure out where you are going to submit your medical school applications.

 When should I start thinking about applying to medical school?

 The first question is, When should I start thinking about where to apply to medical school?
 This can differ for traditional and nontraditional premed students.
 If you are currently a college student or even in high school, take a look at a valuable timeline with the key steps during your college years.

 How many medical schools should I apply to?

 Once you are ready to apply, you need to figure out the number of medical schools to which you are going to apply.
 Premeds apply to an average of 14 medical schools.
 The ideal number will vary for each student, and it depends partly on how much you're willing to spend on applications.

 Applying to many medical schools can be expensive!
 Use our Medical School Applications Cost Estimator to see how expensive.
 And yet, you want to apply to enough schools to have a good chance of getting in.
 We share some key tips in this post for helping you decide on the number of medical schools to which you should apply.